w3c/cg-reports/README.md

 Once merged by the W3C Community Lead, that content will then be available under the URL `https://www.w3.org/community/reports/<cgshortname>/CG-FINAL-<reportshortname>-<YYYYMMDD>/`.

+Once published, per the Community Group Process, the document at this URI must not change.

 # Check

 The W3C CG Support team typically verifies that CG reports use the right naming conventions and the valid template (CG logo, no W3C logo, SOTD disclaimer).